RetroAchievements/docs/docs/guidelines/content/screenshot-guidelines.md

 - For most systems, screenshots should be taken in RALibretro, since it automatically takes screenshots at the appropriate resolution.
 RetroArch should be avoided since it does not do this by default.
 - Emulators such as PCSX2 and Dolphin require configuration to have the appropriate screenshot settings.
 Please read the information in their sections below.
 - Never manually resize or crop a screenshot just to force a match with the required dimensions.
 If you're sure you have the appropriate emulator settings and the screenshots are correct for the game, but the site doesn't allow it, it may be an oversight.
 This can especially happen with some 3D systems like PS1 and PS2.
 Please report these cases in the #cleanup-requests forum in our [Discord server](https://discord.gg/dq2E4hE) if you're sure it's a mistake.
-- You may receive unusually wide screenshots with systems like Amstrad CPC and some PS1 games.
-Even if it looks strange, this can be the normal internal resolution for the game - the site should automatically handle these and resize them to the aspect ratio you expect.
-You don't have to manually resize them yourself.

 ## Basic Guidelines